ShamScripts/mini_compiler/README.md

 ## Goal

-The goal is to build the full pipeline step by step:
+The goal was to build the full pipeline step by step:
 - **Lexical analysis**
 - **Syntax analysis**
 - **Semantic analysis + symbol table**